 GCC – Great Growth Countries

 GCC should stand for “Great Cash Countries.
 The fiver smaller GCC countries include UAE,Oman,Kuwait, Qatar, and Bahrain.
 All feature substantial oil related wealth and some of the world’s richest citizens.
 Qatar boast’s a per capita GDP of $103,00, followed by the United Arab Emirates at $49,800.
-Qatar hosts the 2022 World Cup and Dubai was recently been selected as the site of the 2020 World’s Fair.
+Qatar hosts the 2022 World Cup and Dubai will host the World’s Fair in 2021-2022.
 Hordes of expatriates have been lured to GCC countries by fat paychecks and nice weather.
 Companies need to capitalize on these explosive trends while balancing the fact that all five smaller GCC countries combined represent about half the volume potential of the Kingdom of Saudi Arabia.

 Say no to YES Countries (for now)

 Yemen,Egypt, and Syria (YES) represent 40 % of the Middle east population, but a small fraction of the purchasing power.
 Eventually, these countries will represent good growth opportunities.
 Better to focus limited resources on Saudi Arabia, Iraq, UAE etc, and wait until the situation stabilizes in YES.

 Success Strategy # 1 – Focus Resources on Biggest Prize